-Employers sometime use an EAP scheme as being an alternative for introducing effective policies on stress and bullying.
-They are not.
-Instead they are a last resort if prevention fails.
+Employers sometime use an EAP scheme as an alternative to introducing effective policies on stress and bullying.
+It is not.
+Instead it is a last resort if prevention fails.

 CONSTRUCTING BETTER HEALTH

 Construction is one of the most dangerous industries when it comes to safety.
 However, it also has one of the worst records on occupational health.
 Unions and employers have been working together to drive up standards through practical measures in a partnership called Constructing Better Health.
 It is aiming to: